 Stage 1: Open Short Application (online)

 Through our application platform [link], applicants fill out an online form with personal information, sphere of practice, and motivation.
 After this first stage, in spheres of practice with very high numbers of applications, we conduct an anonymous random selection procedure for fair pre-selection.
+This procedure is conducted without the use of artificial intelligence and is supervised by a notary.

 Stage 2: Full Application (online)